-There is a $20.00 per person (USD) departure tax when leaving Virgin Gorda or Tortola by air.
+There is a $20.00 per person ( USD) departure tax when leaving Virgin Gorda by air.
 There is also a $10.00 per person environmental fee upon arrival.
 There is no departure tax if leaving by ferry.
-When you arrive in BVI you will need to fill out an immigration card when leaving by air; the ticket agent or a government representative will collect your departure tax payment when you hand over the stub of the immigration card.
+When you arrive in BVI you will need to fill out an immigration card, when leaving by air the ticket agent or a government representative will collect your departure tax payment when you hand over the stub of the immigration card.

 What is the legal drinking age?
 Are there any anti-smoking laws?

 There is no specific drinking age on the law books of the British Virgin Islands.
 According to the Attorney General's office, the Liquor License Act (section 34) specifies that alcoholic beverages may not be served to anyone who "appears" to be under the age of 16 years.
-Smoking is not permitted in public places and certainly not indoors.
+Smoking is not permitted in public places.